The Honorable Mickey Ibarra, President and Founder

 Jaime Lopez-Verduzco is the Client Associate at the Ibarra Strategy Group.
 Jaime was a National Hispanic Heritage Awardee and Dell Scholar before attending Stanford University.
 He graduated from the Stanford School of Engineering with a Bachelor’s of Science in Environmental Engineering and a concentration in Urban Infrastructure.
 During college, Jaime spent time living in Rio de Janeiro and Florence, Italy and is fluent in Spanish, Portuguese, and Italian.
 After graduating, he moved to Las Vegas where he was a real estate financial analyst for a year and managed political campaigns in Nevada.
 Jaime holds strong relationships with the key Latino groups in Washington D.C. and with members of the legislative branch.
 In college, Jaime was a member of the Stanford Catholic Community, a TomKat Scholar, and an active skier.

-Jayna is the Director of Communication & Events at the Ibarra Strategy Group, where she is responsible for strategic communications planning, knowledge dissemination and outreach to the key audiences that we seek to influence.
-She works primarily with our non-profit client, the Latino Leaders Network focused on communications strategy, partnerships, branding, national event coordination, advocacy campaigns, and digital initiatives.
-Jayna is based in Washington, but works with consultants and community partners from all over the country.
+Jayna is the Director of Communications at the Ibarra Strategy Group, where she brings experience in digital strategy, internal and external communications, public relations, and project management to her client work.
+Jayna is responsible for strategic planning and knowledge dissemination and outreach to the key audiences that we seek to influence.
+She works primarily with our non-profit client, the Latino Leaders Network focused on organizing and executing signature programs, partnerships, impact campaigns, and digital initiatives.
+Jayna is based in Washington, but works with stakeholders from all over the country.
 She entered this field to support organizations and leaders to do their best work and to help create conditions for social change.
-Jayna graduated from the University of California, Irvine with a degree in Anthropology and Public Health Policy.
-Prior to joining ISG, she volunteered for Sari Hati, an Indonesia-based NGO focused on fostering a supportive environment for children and adults with special needs, where she coordinated an advocacy campaign at local and international levels.
+Prior to joining ISG, Jayna volunteered for Sari Hati, an Indonesia-based NGO focused on fostering a supportive environment for children and adults with special needs, where she coordinated an advocacy campaign at local and international levels.
 Along with her work abroad, Jayna was a federal affairs fellow for the League of United Latin American Citizens (LULAC) national office, where she worked toward strengthening Latino advocacy and leadership.
+Jayna graduated from the University of California, Irvine with a degree in Anthropology focused on Public Health Policy.

 Sarah Orozco, Intern